DerGrosseDaniel/praxislive-pxg/README.md

 * `gain.pxg`
 This is a video gain.
 You can increase and decrease brightness of video.
 Very handy for feedbackloops to lessen impact.
 Really nice with edge detection.

+* `valPlot.pxg`
+Plots inputvalue as white line on black background.
+Very good for debugging.